On Induced Colourful Paths in Triangle-free Graphs: Preliminaries

-This lemma directly shows that there is a colourful path on $\chi(G)$ vertices in every properly coloured graph $G$ (without using the Gallai-Roy Theorem).
+The above observation about the refined greedy algorithm can be used to show that there is a colourful path on $\chi(G)$ vertices in every properly coloured graph $G$ (without using the Gallai-Roy-Vitaver Theorem).

 \begin{theorem} If $G$ is any graph whose vertices are properly coloured, then there is a colourful path on $\chi(G)$ vertices in $G$. \end{theorem} \begin{proof} Let $\beta$ denote the proper colouring of $G$.
 Run the refined greedy algorithm on $G$ to generate the colouring $\alpha$.
 Clearly, the algorithm will use at least $\chi(G)$ colours as the colouring $\alpha$ generated by the algorithm is also a proper colouring of $G$.
-Let $v$ be any vertex in $G$ with $\alpha(v)=\chi(G)$.
+Let $v$ be any vertex in $G$ with $\alpha(v)\geq\chi(G)$.
 Now consider the set $X=\{1,2,\ldots,\chi(G)-1\}$.
-By Lemma~\ref{lem:path}, there is a path on $\chi(G)$ vertices starting at $v$ on which the colours in the colouring $\beta$ are strictly decreasing.
+By applying Lemma~\ref{lem:path} on $v$ and $X$, we can conclude that there is a path on $\chi(G)$ vertices starting at $v$ on which the colours in the colouring $\beta$ are strictly decreasing.
 This path is a colourful path on $\chi(G)$ vertices in $G$. \end{proof}